-Investments in sales management training has soared over the last two decades, with U.S. corporations alone spending $15 billion each year, according to the Harvard Business Review.
+According to the Harvard Business Review, investments in sales management training have soared over the last two decades, with U.S. corporations alone spending $15 billion each year.
 With such high amounts being spent, businesses are understandably keen to measure their return on those investments.

 However, the ROI on this type of training is more difficult to measure than it may first appear.
 Given that the investment can be measured in pure monetary terms, companies tend to want to measure the return in the same way, but this is a flawed concept.
 Instead, businesses should assess ROI based on three different factors.